Ward, Basil Robert 1902 - 1976

 For the first four years of the war Ward was a technical officer in the Research and Experiments Department of the Ministry of Home Security.
 Subsequently he served as lieutenant-commander in Naval Intelligence with the Royal Naval Volunteer Reserve (Special Branch).

-With fellow New Zealander, Keith Day Pearce Murray (1892–1981), Ward subsequently formed a new architectural practice, Murray, Ward & Partners, which, in 1955, became Ramsay, Murray, White & Ward.
+In 1945, with fellow New Zealander, Keith Day Pearce Murray (1892–1981), Ward formed a new architectural practice, Murray, Ward & Partners.
+The partnership appears to have been short-lived as by 1950 Murray,with with Charles Stanley White (1893-1966), with whom he had been in partnership in the 1930s, formed a partnership with Stanley Churchill Ramsey (1882-1968) which operated as Ramsey, Murray & White [Ward's name did not appear in the title of the practice].
+In 1955 Ward the partnership which operated as Ramsay, Murray, White & Ward.
 They designed numerous industrial and office buildings, including the Hong Kong air terminal and the British European Airways engineering base in London airport.

 From 1946 to 1952 Ward was also professor of architecture at the Royal College of Art in London, and, from 1953 to 1956, first Lethaby professor of architecture at the college.
 Following his retirement from practice in the mid-1960s, he taught at Manchester Polytechnic and Lancaster University.
 He died in Kendal, Cumbria in 1976